 One for the honeymooners, romantic Entre Cielos is a contemporary and characterful modern retreat in a stunning part of the world, surrounded by the best Malbec vineyards in the winemaking region of Mendoza.
 The hotel spa offers beauty treatments, massages, and wine therapy, and the modern but comfortable rooms have views across the vineyards and distant mountain ranges.

-Surround yourself with the extreme landscapes of the Torres Del Paine National Park and stay on the shores of the captivating Lake Pehoé with Explora Patagonia.
+Surround yourself with the extreme landscapes of the Torres Del Paine National Park and stay on the shores of the captivating Lake Pehoé with Explora Torres Del Paine.
 The hotel boasts a ton of spa treatments to complement its natural plunge pool (the lake itself) if you can muster the courage!
 You can head off on some of the hiking or horse-riding trails across nearby prairies, rivers, and woods, all against the wondrous backdrop of this most dramatic of terrains.

 Overlooking the iconic Copacabana beach, Hotel Emiliano in Rio de Janeiro is the epitome of class.
 Every one of its 90 luxury rooms are sea-facing, so it never feels like staying put in the hotel means missing out on the fun.
 Rooms are minimalistic, with natural wood and woven fabrics, and as well as a quality on-site restaurant, there’s also a hotel spa and L-shaped rooftop swimming pool.
 Just a short walk away is Sugar Loaf Mountain, bustling Rio nightlife, and of course that beautiful beach.